stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 We developed a series of linear mixed effects models to estimate concentrations for constituents of concern (COCs) in Puget Sound urban stormwater.
-Spatial covariates in the models included various landscape predictors, rainfall, and in some models, percent land use (commercial, industrial, residential).
+Spatial covariates in the models included various landscape predictors, rainfall, seasonal components, and in some models, percent land use (commercial, industrial, residential).

 ## Data Sources